In this article:

 How do I apply for a QLD Seniors Card?

-You can apply for a QLD Seniors Card in one of four ways: online, by post, by phone or over the counter.
+You can apply for a Queensland Seniors Card in one of four ways: online, by post, by phone or over the counter.
 Whichever method you choose, you will need one of the following to apply:

 - Centrelink customer reference number (CRN)